StevenCountermancs/rosettasm/README.md

 - PyQt (GPL licensed)
 - QScintilla (GPL licensed)

-RosettASM is distributed for educational purposes and includes source code in compliance with GPL requirements.
+RosettASM is distributed with source code in compliance with GPL requirements.

 For more information:
 - https://www.riverbankcomputing.com/software/pyqt/
 - https://www.riverbankcomputing.com/software/qscintilla/

+## License

+This project is licensed under the GPL-3.0 License.

+This project uses GPL-licensed dependencies (PyQt and QScintilla) and is distributed in compliance with their terms.